 If you’ve seen old sporting videos, you’ll notice that the clothes that the players are wearing look very different from what they look like today.
-Be it any sport – football, cricket, basketball, cycling or even swimming, sportswear has made huge leaps in terms of the technology that goes into making them.
+Be it any sport – football, cricket, basketball, cycling or even swimming, sportswear has made huge leaps in terms of the use of technology in sports.
 A couple of decades ago, the main use of sporting gear was to differentiate between teams or flaunt the athlete’s national flag colours on an international stage.
-While that element of dsitinction still continues to be important today, sportswear has evolved to include certain technological advancements that can provide athletes that extra edge that could make or break a game!
+While that element of distinction still continues to be important today, sportswear has evolved to include certain technological advancements that can provide athletes that extra edge that could make or break a game!

 Let’s take a look at three sports where these cutting edge advancements in sportswear have made a huge impact.

 The iconic jerseys worn by footballers today is much more than just a space to advertise the team and its sponsors.
 Heavily engineered out of complex polymers derivates of polyester, football jerseys today are super light and built for comfort in all forms of weather.
 When it rains, for instance, modern jerseys absorb very little water (roughly 0.4%) owing to the low absorbency of the material.
 Compare this to a T-shirt made of cotton which could soak up around 7% of its total weight.
 That sure would be uncomfortable to play in.